ltoinel/DomoGeeek/README.md

 =========

 Domotic apps experiments based on Z-wave / Raspberry / NodeJS / MongoDB.
-These apps are totally experimental for the moment.
+These small NodeJS apps are totally experimental.

 ## GroupSMS
 The Group SMS app allows persons to subscribe to group SMS.